KofiSey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and allother user.
-Regular files should not be changed
+Script that called my_dir with permissions 751 in the working directories